-A restaurant Point of Sale – sometimes called a restaurant POS system – is the integrated software and hardware that manages your restaurant’s workflow and transactions.
-It’s the technology that connects online ordering, mobile payment processing, sales and marketing data, and employee management, as well as inventory management and customer loyalty programs if done well.
+Your restaurant POS system is the integrated software and hardware that manages your restaurant’s workflow and transactions.
+When designed well, it connects the various elements of your business, such as online ordering, mobile payment processing, sales and marketing data, employee management, inventory management, and customer loyalty programs.

-Restaurant POS systems are arguably the most important tool for quick-service restaurants (QSRs).
-They can be used for:
+POS systems are arguably also the most important tool for QSRs today.
+They offer:

 - Faster ordering